 What happens if I die without a will?

 If you die without a will or your will is declared invalid, and you are a New York State resident, the laws of New York will take over and direct how your property is to be distributed.
 The New York State Estates, Powers & Trusts Law (E.P.T.L.) sets a default distribution for those who did not have a will.
 The problem with dying “intestate” (i.e., without a will) is that the law will probably not distribute your estate as you would have liked.

 How long does probate take?

 This depends upon many factors.
 An estate administration can be straightforward or very complex.
-One factor that comes into play is the fact that New York State law gives creditors (people the deceased owed money to) 7 months from the time the Executor is appointed to file any claims against the estate.
-Accordingly, it is wise to wait until the 7 month window has passed before distributing assets of the estate.
+One factor that comes into play that New York State law gives creditors (people or businesses the deceased owed money to) seven months from the time the Executor is appointed to file any claims against the estate.
+Accordingly, it is wise to wait until the seven-month window has passed before distributing assets of the estate.
 If the Executor distributes earlier and a valid claim is presented after distribution, the Executor is personally responsible for the debt.

 Who has the right to see the will?

 A will that has been submitted for probate is a public document and anyone can go to the Court and obtain a copy.
 If you cannot go to the Court yourself, you can hire a lawyer to obtain a copy for you.

 If the testator (i.e. the person who made the will) is alive, the testator does not have to share the contents of the will with anyone.
 That includes his/her spouse.

 What if the testator is deceased and you believe that someone is hiding a will or has destroyed it.